dcogb/dcogb.github.io/documentation/kohana/security/encryption.md

     $encrypted_data = $encrypt->encode('Data to Encode');
     // $encrypted_data now contains pCD5Z6oVdb9hbLxxV+FgGrhwVzZuhQoH

 [!!]
 Raw encrypted strings usually won't print in a browser, and may not store properly in a VARCHAR or TEXT field.
-For this reason, Mountain Valley Church of God's Encrypt class automatically calls base64_encode on encode, and base64_decode on decode, to prevent this problem.
+For this reason, Donica Church of God's Encrypt class automatically calls base64_encode on encode, and base64_decode on decode, to prevent this problem.

 [!!]
 One word of caution.
 The length of the encoded data expands quite a bit, so be sure your database column is long enough to store the encrypted data.
 If even one character is truncated, the data will not be recoverable.